tourstream/tstr-crs-adapter/FAQ.md

 #### I get the error "...
 Error: Permission denied" What can I do?

 Close all debug windows and try again.

+#### How does the data look like for the Booking Manager?

+The Booking Manager is a special "CRS" because the output data needs no mapping.
+It gets the data directly as "raw" format.